Skip to content

 duckdbduckdb.DuckDBPyConnectionbruin-sdk[duckdb]

-genericN/A (raises error)
+genericN/A (raises ConnectionTypeError)

 Client creation is lazy — the actual database connection is only established when .client is first accessed.
+Call conn.close() (or use with get_connection(...) as conn:) to release the client when you're done.

 GCP connections